Skip to content

 CTA presentation advice

-When presenting your migration strategy, state the cutover approach explicitly and explain why you chose it.
+When presenting your migration strategy, state the cutover approach and explain why you chose it.
 “I recommend a phased migration because the 200M record volume exceeds what can be loaded in a single weekend window, and the business cannot tolerate a week of downtime.”

 Trial Migrations